cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

   See `#856 <http://cakephp.lighthouseapp.com/projects/42648/tickets/856>`_.
 * ``loadConfig()`` has moved from :php:class:`Helper` to :php:class:`HtmlHelper`
   class.
 This method now uses the new reader classes (see 2.0 :php:class:`Configure`) to load your config file.
-As optional you can pass the path as second parameter (``app/Config`` is default).
-To simply, you can set the configuration file (and the reader) in ``Controller::$helpers`` (example below) to load on helper constructor.
+As an option you can pass the path as second parameter (``app/Config`` is default).
+To simplify, you can set the configuration file (and the reader) in ``Controller::$helpers`` (example below) to load on helper constructor.
 In configuration file you can set the below keys: